plone/training/docs/mastering-plone/registry.md

 api.portal.set_registry_record('plone.smtp_host', 'my.mail.server')
 ```

-Often seen in code from before the time of plone.api, is the access of the registry by `zope.component.getUtility`.
+The access of the registry by `zope.component.getUtility` is often seen in code from before the time of `plone.api`.

 ```{code-block} python